 There is no easy way to get this done, but you can get a professional to do the job.
 However, it will cost you extra, and prices vary depending on the shop.

 Here’s a brief intro on how to do the swap yourself.
 Note that these are basic steps intended to give you an idea of what’s involved, and by no means a definitive guide as the installation steps will vary based on the components you select.

-The build won’t be easy, and you will come across unexpected hurdles along the way.
+This sort of project isn’t a quick one, and you will come across unexpected hurdles along the way.
 If you’re not too mechanically inclined, it’s better to let an experienced technician do it for you.

 - Unbolt the driveshaft from the differential.

 - You’ll need to unbolt two 14 mm bolts from the middle of the driveshaft.
 After that, slide the driveshaft out.

 - Unbolt the cross member for the auto transmission; you’ll find four 14 mm bolts.

 - There’s a rubber cover on the engine, you’ll need to remove this to see the 14 mm bolts that hold the torque converter against the auto flywheel (you’ll need to crank the engine slightly to get to each bolt).

 - The auto transmission should lower after you unbolt the cross member, and you’ll be able to see the eight bolts on the bell housing: four 17 mm and four 14 mm.
 Make sure you have a floor jack or transmission jack to hold the transmission.